DevelSystems/SmartID-iOS/README.md

 ## Update

-If you're updating from previous version, you need to delete all the old references from Project configuration and the slices script as well.
+- If you're updating from previous version, you need to delete all the old references from Project configuration and the slices script as well.

+- SmartId class was renamed to SID, so you need to update the references on your code base.